mkmathur/wedding-guest-list/docs/UI_MOCKUP.md

 - Bottom navigation for quick access
 - Floating action button (+) for new items
 - Modal dialogs for detailed views
-- Collapsible filters and scenarios
+- Collapsible filters and events

 Would you like me to:
 1. Add more interaction details?